Amanda de la Garza

 Short bio.
 Describe also your involvement with CIMAM and the museum community:

-(Mexico, 1981) Lives and works in Mexico City.
-She is curator and art historian.
-She currently is the Head of Visual Arts at UNAM (National Autonomous University of Mexico) and the Director of the University Museum of Contemporary Art (MUAC - Museo Universitario Arte Contemporáneo).
+(Mexico, 1981) Amanda de la Garza is curator and art historian.
+In 2024, she was appointed Artistic Deputy Director of the Museo Nacional Centro de Arte Reina Sofía (MNCARS), Madrid, Spain.
+Previously, she was the Head of Visual Arts at UNAM (National Autonomous University of Mexico) and the Director of the University Museum of Contemporary Art (MUAC - Museo Universitario Arte Contemporáneo).
 She holds a BA in Sociology, and a MA in Social Anthropology and Curatorial Studies.
 From 2012 to 2019 she worked as Adjunct Curator at MUAC.
 She has developed curatorial projects in Mexico, Argentina, Colombia, Chile, Spain and USA.
 She has been awarded the Emerging Curators Prize, Frontiers Biennial, and several research grants in Mexico and abroad.

 Some of her recent curatorial projects include Atlas Western.
 Chantal Peñalosa (MUAC, 2022) Leandro Katz.
 Project For the Day You’ll Love Me and the Ghost Dance (MUAC, 2018), Tlacolulokos (LALA-PST, Getty Foundation/Los Angeles Central Library, 2017), Ignasi Duarte.
 Fictional Conversations (MUAC, 2017), Oscar Santillán.
 Macula (MUAC, 2017), To the Artist of the World.
 The Museum of Solidarity Salvador Allende.
 Mexico/Chile 1971-1977 (MUAC-MSSA, Santiago, Chile, 2016); Isaac Julien.
 Playtime & Kapital (MUAC, 2016); The thick sap.
 Equidistant essays on the tropics (Casa del Lago, Mexico City, 2016).
 Jeremy Deller.
 The infinitely ideal of the popular (MUAC, CA2M, Madrid, 2015); Harun Farocki.
 Vision.Production.Opression (MUAC, 2014) and Hito Steyerl.
 Circulationism (MUAC, 2014).
 She has published poems, interviews, reviews and academic papers in local and international journals on subjects such as poetry, documentary photography, urban studies and contemporary art.
 She is interested in interdisciplinary practices in contemporary art that involve poetry, archive, cinema, Social Sciences, archival research and contemporary dance.